dvemon/ipb-auth/README.md

 # ipb-auth
-authorise Invision Community (IP.Board) logins with one php file
+authorise invision community (ip.board) logins with one php file

-iseful for sending post requests from an external application
+useful for sending post requests from an external application